Oselmoni/GSD_MS/README.md

 $ blastx -db swiss -query Trinity.fasta -out annotation.txt -evalue 0.000001 -outfmt 6 -max_target_seqs 1
 To launch from the command line: $ python parseannotation.py <annotation.txt> <Trinity.fasta>

+parseDrerioannotation.py

+The custom database can be downloaded directly from the uniprot website.
+Set filters of interest in the search and download the results.
+Two files are required:
+1) the sequences (download>fasta (canonical) > D.Rerio.fasta
+2) the table of the attributes associated to the sequences containing: Entry,Entry name,Protein names,Gene ontology (biological process).
+Choose these four attributes in the results output formatting, then download with download>tab separated > Drerio_features.txt
+Then blast filtered sequences in Assembly_filtered.fasta against the custom DB.
+$ blastx -subject <DRerio.fasta> -query <Assembly_Filtered.fasta> -out <annotationDR.txt> -evalue 0.000001 -outfmt 6 -max_target_seqs 1
+Retrieve GO terms associated to the matches using:
+$ python parseDrerioannotation.py <annotationDR.txt> <Drerio_features.txt>
+This will produce GOs.R, ready to be used in DGEA in R.

 tran2gene.py

 Reformats the output of Kallisto by calculating the sum of the estimated counts per gene (Kallisto provides the estimated counts per each transcript).